Spain’s New Single Tourist Rental Registry – What Non-Resident Property Owners Need to Know

 1. Identify Yourself on the Online Portal

-Visit the College of Registrars’ Electronic Headquarters.
+- Visit the College of Registrars’ Electronic Sede.

-Log in using an electronic certificate for authentication.
+- Log in using an electronic certificate for authentication.

 2. Access the Online Submission System

-Navigate to the Rental Registration Number section.
+- Navigate to the Rental Registration Number (NRA) section.

-Select Online Submission to start the application.
+- Select Online Submission to start the application.

 3. Complete the NRA Request Form

-Enter key details, including property location, cadastral reference, and the number of rental units.
+- Enter key details, including property location, cadastral reference, and the number of rental units.

-Attach supporting documents, such as proof of registration or authorisation.
+- Attach supporting documents, such as proof of registration or authorisation.

 4. Submit the Application

-Upload all required documents and digitally sign the request.
+- Upload all required documents and digitally sign the request.

-Submit the form and accept the terms and conditions.
+- Submit the form and accept the terms and conditions.

-Receive a provisional NRA confirmation via email.
+- Receive a provisional NRA confirmation via email.

 What Happens If You Don’t Register?